James Willoughby Gordon: Military career

 Gordon was commissioned into the 66th Regiment of Foot in 1783.

 He was appointed Assistant Adjutant General in Ireland in 1795 and in 1801 under Colonel William Henry Clinton commanded the 85th Regiment of Foot in Madeira following its capture.
 Later the same year he became Deputy Adjutant-General in the West Indies.
 After serving as Aide de Camp and Military Secretary to the Duke of Kent, he returned to England in 1803 to become Assistant Quartermaster-General.
 He was made Military Secretary to Prince Frederick, Duke of York and Albany, the Commander-in-Chief of the Forces in 1804, during which period he gave what Thomas Creevey regarded as "pompous, impudent evidence" to the House of Commons enquiry into the Mary Anne Clarke Affair.
 He was subsequently Commissary-in-Chief to the Forces from 1809.
 He was made Lieutenant General in 1825.

 He was Quartermaster-General to the Forces from 1811 to 1851.
 During this time, he was one of the many present for the Robert Adams' narration of his adventures as a Barbary slave in North Africa.
 Despite the veracity of this narration being questioned by many during this time, Gordon publicly proclaimed his faith in the truth of Adams' story, announcing that "if he proved an imposter, he will be the second only to Psalmanazar."
 Gordon's support of Adams was very significant, due to the controversial nature of The Narrative of Robert Adams.

 He was given the colonelcy of the 85th (Bucks Volunteers) Regiment of Foot (Light Infantry) from 1815 to 1823 and of the 23rd Regiment of Foot (Royal Welsh Fusiliers) from 1823.
 He was promoted full general on 23 November 1841.

 Gordon died at his residence in the Royal Hospital Chelsea in 1851 from a severe attack of bronchitis.
 His body was subsequently taken by railway and buried in the family vault at Knighton on the Isle of Wight.

 Honours

 He was elected a Fellow of the Royal Society in 1801.
-He was made Baronet Gordon of Northcourt in the Isle of Wight in 1818 and awarded Knight Grand Cross of the Royal Guelphic Order (GCH) in 1825 and Knight Grand Cross of the Order of the Bath (KGB) in 1831.
+He was made Baronet Gordon of Northcourt in the Isle of Wight in 1818 and awarded Knight Grand Cross of the Royal Guelphic Order (GCH) in 1825 and Knight Grand Cross of the Order of the Bath (GCB) in 1831.

 He was also Member of Parliament for Launceston from 1830 to 1831.